agitter/MultiPCSF/README.md

 are most useful for interpreting and visualizing the networks.
 For each input file `<sample>` listed in the `--terminalfile` input file, several output files will be created:
-* `symbol_fullnetwork_<sample>_<options>.txt`: `<sample>` is
-the input sample name and `<options>` are the values of the `W`, `beta`, and `depth` arguments.
-This tab-separated file contains a line for each edge in the output network, where each line provides the names of the interacting proteins.
+* `symbol_<sample>_<options>.txt`: `<sample>` is the input sample name and `<options>` are the values of the `W`, `beta`, and `depth` arguments.
+This space-separated file contains a line for each edge in the output network, where each line provides the names of the interacting proteins.
+The artificial root node `DUMMY` is still present.
+This is typically the most relevant representation of the output network.
+The edges are the same as the edges in the msgsteiner output file `<sample>_<options>.txt`.
+* `symbol_fullnetwork_<sample>_<options>.txt`: `<sample>` is the input sample name and `<options>` are the values of the `W`, `beta`, and `depth` arguments.
+This tab-separated file contains a line for each edge in the output network.
 The artificial root node has been removed.
 The `steiner` edges are the edges from the optimal Steiner forest.
-The `intra` edges are additional edges that have been added back to the Steiner forest.
+The `intra` edges are additional edges that have been added back to the Steiner forest, which are sometimes useful for identifying alternative pathway connections.
 * `<sample>_<options>.output`: Summary statistics of the Steiner forest produced.
 * `<sample>_<options>.objective`: Output messages from the msgsteiner program, including optimization progress.